arka-lsik/Statistical-Model-for-Power-Consumption-of-VLSI-Circuits-and-Effect-of-Quantized-Audio-Signal/README.md

   - Update Covariance Matrices: $$\Sigma_k^{\text{new}} = \frac{1}{N_k} \sum_{n=1}^{N} \gamma(z_n, k) \, (z_n - \mu_k^{\text{new}})(z_n - \mu_k^{\text{new}})^T$$

 - $\textcolor{red}{Convergence \space Check:}$ Repeat E and M steps until the change in log-likelihood (or parameters) between iterations is smaller than a predefined tolerance or a maximum number of iterations (MaxIter) is reached.
-- $\textcolor{red}{RegularizationValue:}$ This parameter adds a small positive constant to the diagonal of the covariance matrices during the M-step.
+- $\textcolor{red}{Regularization \apce Value:}$ This parameter adds a small positive constant to the diagonal of the covariance matrices during the M-step.
 Its purpose is to:
   - $\textcolor{green}{Prevent \space Singularity:}$ Covariance matrices can become singular (non-invertible) if a component has very few data points, or if data points within a component lie perfectly on a lower-dimensional subspace.
 Singular matrices cause mathematical errors.
   - $\textcolor{green}{Improve \space Stability:}$ It helps stabilize the EM algorithm, especially in early iterations or with problematic data.